dev-yoonik/yoonik-okta-example-python/README.md

 The login is achieved through the [authorization code flow](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code), where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, he is redirected back to the application with an access code that is then exchanged for an access token.
 Then he will perform a second-factor face authentication with YooniK.

-If the face authentication is successful, the user is logged in to the application.
+After a successful face authentication, the user is logged in to the application (the user is enrolled in YooniK APIs in the first face authentication).

 The source code of this example is based on the [Flask Sample Applications for Okta](https://github.com/okta/samples-python-flask) repository.
 > Requires Python version 3.6.0 or higher.